Hair on Stomach During Pregnancy – Is It a Concern?

-The fresh pregnancy glow on your face and thick lustrous hair make every pregnant woman attractive.
+The fresh pregnancy glow on their face and thick lustrous hair make every pregnant woman feel more attractive.
 Along with this, you may notice some extra hair in places where you don’t wish to have any.
-Excessive hair growth or Hirutism is a common condition among women during pregnancy.
+Excessive hair growth or Hirsutism is a common condition among women during pregnancy.
 Hair grows in the stomach area or in the other unwanted areas of the body like the face or around the nipples.
 However, the good news is, this extra fuzz is not for keeps.
 It disappears about 6 months after your delivery.

-Although all women during pregnancy produce both male and female hormones, not all experience excessive hair growth especially in the unwanted areas.
-Some women on the other hand experience hyperpigmentation, acne, and swelling.
-Extremely sensitive skin is also one of the reasons for hair growth in the belly.
-When extremely sensitive skin reacts to the rise in male hormones during pregnancy, it causes Hirsutism or extreme hair growth in the body.
+Although all women during pregnancy produce both male and female hormones, not all experience excessive hair growth, especially in unwanted areas.
+Some women, on the other hand, experience hyperpigmentation, acne, and swelling.

 A pregnant woman having a hairy stomach is quite common and normal.
 It is due to the hormones that also make your nails grow.
 It can basically mean that your hormones are overworking to help your baby grow well in your womb.

 Pregnancy brings with it a lot of side effects.
 One such effect is Hirsutism or excessive hair growth during pregnancy due to the overworking of the hormones.
 However, there are no reasons to worry.
 Belly hair which grows during pregnancy disappears on its own when the hormones return to normal after the delivery.
-If in case you find your pregnancy induced belly hair not disappearing even after delivery, you can consult a dermatologist for some treatment option which is available.
+If in case you find your pregnancy-induced belly hair not disappearing even after delivery, you can consult a dermatologist for some treatment options available.